Gabriel Tamaș

-Gabriel Sebastian Tamaș ([ɡabriˈel ˈtamaʃ]; born 9 November 1983) is a Romanian professional footballer who plays as a centre-back for Liga II club Concordia Chiajna.
+Gabriel Sebastian Tamaș ([ɡabriˈel ˈtamaʃ]; born 9 November 1983) is a Romanian former professional footballer who played as a centre-back, currently sporting director of Liga II club Concordia Chiajna.

-Tamaș started out as a senior at FC Brașov in the 1998–99 season, and is a journeyman who has since represented eighteen other teams throughout his career.
-In addition to his native country, he has played in Turkey, Russia, Spain, France, England and Israel, respectively.
-Tamaș won seven domestic trophies combined with rival sides Dinamo București and FCSB in Romania, with which he had multiple spells, and his honours also include the Israel State Cup and the Israeli Super Cup with Hapoel Haifa.
+Tamaș started out as a senior at FC Brașov in the 1998–99 season, and was a journeyman who competed professionally in Turkey, Russia, Spain, France, England, and Israel, apart from his own country.
+He won seven domestic trophies playing for rival sides Dinamo București and Steaua București in Romania, with which he had multiple spells, and his honours also include the Israel State Cup and the Israeli Super Cup with Hapoel Haifa.

-A Romanian international for 15 years, Tamaș totalled 67 caps and three goals for the nation and was chosen in the squad for the UEFA Euro 2008.
+A Romanian international for 15 years, Tamaș totalled 67 caps and three goals for the nation and was selected in the squad for the UEFA Euro 2008.